gioelelm/gioelelm.github.io/content/people/gioelelamanno.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Molecular Systems Biology (pursuing)" institution = "Karolinska Institute"
+  course = "PhD in Molecular Systems Biology" institution = "Karolinska Institute" year = 2018

 [[education.courses]]
   course = "MSc in Biomedicine"